Complexity classification of local Hamiltonian problems

-In the more general case of \sham\ it is more difficult to prove $\qma$-hardness, as the lack of access to 1-local terms does not allow us to use the perturbative techniques of~\cite{oliveira08,schuch09}.
+In the more general case of \sham\ it is more difficult to prove $\qma$-hardness, as the lack of access to 1\nobreakdash-local terms does not allow us to use the perturbative techniques of~\cite{oliveira08,schuch09}.
 In some cases, we are also hampered by the presence of symmetry.
 This is exemplified by the Heisenberg model $\mathcal{S} = \{XX+YY+ZZ\}$.
 As $H = XX + YY + ZZ$ is invariant under conjugation by $U^{\otimes 2}$ for any single-qubit unitary $U$, the same holds for the ground space of any Hamiltonian built only from $H$ terms, implying that it is hopeless to attempt to directly encode the ground state of a general Hamiltonian into a Heisenberg Hamiltonian.
 We therefore proceed using an encoding method where we associate a block of 3 physical qubits with a single logical qubit.
 This is inspired by related ideas in work on universality of the exchange interaction for quantum computation~\cite{kempe00}, but does not appear to follow from it directly.
 In order to make the encoding work, we use perturbation theory to effectively project onto a subspace which we can control within the 3-qubit space.
-An interesting aspect of the proof is that, in order to produce the correct interactions, we need to find an exactly solvable special case of the Heisenberg model with certain characteristics; very few such cases exist, but luckily the Lieb-Mattis model~\cite{lieb62} has the properties we need.
+An interesting aspect of the proof is that, in order to produce the correct interactions, we need as part of the construction to find a special case of the Heisenberg model with certain characteristics.
+The ground state $\ket{\psi}$ should be unique and globally entangled, and the correlation functions (quantities of the form $\bracket{\psi}{X_i X_j}{\psi}$) should be efficiently computable.
+Very few such cases exist, but luckily the previously studied Lieb-Mattis model~\cite{lieb62} has the properties we need.
 We believe that the ideas used in the proof of hardness of the general Heisenberg model (Section~\ref{sec:heisenberg}) are the most significant individual technical contributions in this work.